ga-curriculum/python-api-scavenger-hunt-lab/exercise/README.md

 ## 4. Handle API Responses:

-- Examine the structure of the API response (e.g., JSON, XML).
+- Examine the structure of the API response (ex: JSON, XML).
 - Use Python to parse the response and extract the data needed.
 - Handle exceptions and errors gracefully.